rezzt-dev/rezzt-dev/README.md

 ###

 <p align="left">I'm a developer based in Ciudad Real, Spain, with a keen interest in building user-friendly applications.
 I enjoy working with various technologies and love the challenge of turning ideas into reality.
-You can check out my personal website at [rezzt.dev](https://www.rezzt.dev) for more insights into my projects and interests.</p>
+You can check out my personal website at <a href="https://www.rezzt.dev">rezzt.dev</a> for more insights into my projects and interests.</p>

 ###